It’s been a fun boating season, but the colder months are here.

 - For all 2-cycle and 4-cycle gasoline engines

 The last step you’ll want to do is add antifreeze.
 Drain the engine of coolant and replace with one that’s Propylene Glycol based (check price on Amazon).

-There are antifreeze brands which contain Ethylene Glycol, but most recommend Propylene.
+There are antifreeze brands that contain Ethylene Glycol, but most recommend Propylene.
 Additionally, Ethylene-based antifreeze can release harmful toxins into the water.

 Fuel and Oil

 You want your fuel tank to be at about three-quarters capacity.
 Although some recommend more, this is a happy medium for lowering condensation levels inside the tank.

 Next, you’ll want to add a fuel stabilizer.

 Lastly, you’ll want to switch off valves and seal exhaust ports.
 This last step helps prevent any internal corrosion to the tank.

 Now, replacing the oil and filters can be done during winterization or de-winterization.
 Check your owner’s manual for the specifications of the oil viscosity.